hafzahIO/Introduction-to-Swift/README.md

 Purpose: This repository is for grading and feedback purposes.

 Breakdown of homework:
-1- Part 1: Creating Structs (made on branch: creature-structure)
+1- Part 1: Creating Structs (made on branch: creature-structure) Update: **merged into branch: main and kept branch creature-structure**)
+2- Part 2: Fibonacci Creature Abilities (made on branch: creature-abilities)

 Thank you.